vstinner/unicode_book/definitions.rst

 byte.
 The encoding encode all code points into byte sequences of the same length or of variable length.
 For example, :ref:`UTF-8` is a variable length
-encoding: code points lower than 128 use a single byte, whereas higher code points take between 2 and 4 bytes.
+encoding: code points lower than 128 use a single byte, whereas higher code points take 2, 3 or 4 bytes.
 The :ref:`UCS-2 <ucs>` encoding encodes all code points into sequences of two bytes (16 bits).

 ..
 TODO:: NELLE : je ne m'y connais pas trop en encodage, mais il me semble